|

 think before you speak

-He's the best friend, you've ever found.
+He's the best friend, that you've ever found.

-Please, don't break your promises and let Him down.
+Please,don't break your promises and let Him down.

 |